 3. They Can Be Noisy

 Another potential problem with frogs that stay up all night is that they make a considerable amount of noise with their consistent croaking.
-Some people may enjoy this noise, but it is still likely to keep you awake at night, especially if you have more than one.
+Some people may enjoy this sound, but it is still likely to keep you awake at night, especially if you have more than one.
 If you are considering purchasing your frog from a pet store, we recommend spending some time with it to see what you think of its song.
 Some are much louder than others, and male frogs make most of the noise.

 4. Some Species Are Endangered

-Why You Might Want a Frog
+3 Reasons You Might Want a Frog

-1. Plenty Of Species
+1. Plenty of Species Variety

-2. Fun To Watch
+2. Fun to Watch

 Another great reason to keep frogs is that they are lots of fun to watch, and you will find yourself staring at them for hours as they go about their daily activities.

-3. Easy To Maintain
+3. Easy to Maintain

 Your frog will need very little maintenance, and in most cases, you’ll need to spend less than 20 minutes per week cleaning and maintaining the habitat.
-Your frog will live in an aquarium, and what you put in it will depend on the species.
+Your frog will live in a paludarium, and what you put in it will depend on the species.
 Once you have the tank set up, you will need to spend less than 5 minutes per week feeding and maintaining your pet.

 - Related read: African Dwarf Frogs For Sale: Breeders List